Did Oprah ever want children?

 Conclusion

 Oprah Winfrey’s decision not to have children has been a personal choice that she has been open about throughout her life.
 While some may wonder about her reasons or potential regrets, Oprah has consistently emphasized her fulfillment in pursuing her career and making a positive impact on the world.
-Her influence and legacy extend far beyond motherhood, inspiring millions of people around the globe.
+Ultimately, Oprah’s legacy will be defined her remarkable achievements and the countless lives she has touched, rather than her decision regarding motherhood.